Microsoft says it won’t sell facial recognition technology to police

 Following the lead of Amazon and IBM, Microsoft on Thursday announced it won’t sell its facial recognition technology to U.S. police departments until a federal law regulating its use is implemented.

-Microsoft president Brad Smith made the announcement during a Washington Post live-streamed event, saying the company hasn’t sold the technology to law enforcement as of yet.
+Microsoft President Brad Smith made the announcement during a Washington Post livestreamed event, saying the company hasn’t sold the technology to law enforcement as of yet.

 “We will not sell facial-recognition technology to police departments in the United States until we have a national law in place, grounded in human rights that will govern this technology,” Smith said.